emacsmirror/gnu_elpa/README.md

 # Installation

-With Emacs&ge;24.1, the simplest way to install ediprolog is to use Emacs's built-in *package&nbsp;manager* via the key sequence:
+With Emacs≥24.1, the simplest way to install ediprolog is to use Emacs's built-in *package manager* via the key sequence:

     M-x package-install RET ediprolog RET

-Alternatively, copy [ediprolog.el](ediprolog.el) to your `load-path` and add the following form to your `.emacs`, then evaluate the form or restart&nbsp;Emacs:
+Alternatively, copy [ediprolog.el](ediprolog.el) to your `load-path` and add the following form to your `.emacs`, then evaluate the form or restart Emacs:

     (require 'ediprolog)